To Be Announced: Group announcement and coalition announcement

 This section is devoted to group announcement logic GAL and coalition announcement logic CAL.
-These are clearly also variations of APAL, but as they are more targeted towards modeling aspects of agency and therefore have receive quite a bit of attention from that community we deal with them separately in this survey.
+These are clearly also variations of APAL, but we deal with them separately in this survey, as they are more targeted towards modeling aspects of agency and therefore have received quite a bit of attention from that community.
 Extensions of GAL and CAL with common knowledge and distributed knowledge are discussed in Section~\ref{sec.iterate}.

+\paragraph*{How to model an announcement by an agent} We recall that a truthful public announcement made by an outside observer is a true public announcement.
+This is information coming into the system from a trusted outside source.
+A truthful public announcement made by an agent whose knowledge or beliefs are modelled in the system is not necessarily true.
+Now there is a difference between truthful and true.
+Announcements made by agents can be truthful but not true, and can be true but not truthful.
+An announcement made by an agent is truthful if it is believed by that agent.
+If agent $a$ truthfully says $\phi$ we therefore model this as the announcement $\Box_a \phi$.

+We now have to distinguish our usual setting in this survey, the treatment of knowledge and of updates preserving $\mathcal S5$ models, from the treatment of belief and of other updates. \begin{quote} {\em On $\mathcal S5$ models, the truthful announcement $\phi$ by agent $a$ is true.} \end{quote} This is, because $\Box_a \phi$ implies $\phi$.
+It is standard in dynamic epistemic logics to model `agent $a$ makes a truthful public announcement $\phi$' in this way as `a truthful public announcement $\Box_a\phi$ is made', where the first occurrence of truthful implies true, and the second occurrence of truthful means true.